 Step 1.
 Set up an account online at halifax.ca/myREC or by visiting any of the Community Recreation Centres.

 Step 3.
-All children/youth who require one-to-one Inclusion Support to participate will register under one central barcode #00027543 administered through the Inclusion and Accessibility Specialist located out of the Captain William Spry Community Centre which is then distributed to the individual facilities.
-Registration will take place April 1 – April 12 and a waitlist will be started after this date.
+All children/youth who require one-to-one Inclusion Support to participate will register under one central barcode #00027543 administered through the Inclusion and Accessibility Specialist located out of the Captain William Spry Community Centre which is then distributed to the Community Recreation Coordinator at the individual facilities.
+Registration will start on May 5th along with the creation of waitlists.

 Summer staffing resources are limited, however municipal staff will make every effort to try to accommodate as many requests as possible based on available resources and the amount of children/youth requesting one-to-one support.